yshaikh06/Build-Anything/README.md

 Select the POST HTTP Method within the node and customize the Path (ex. rent-criteria).
 This node acts as our entry point for the entire model, without these key components, we won't be able to build off of this node.

-The inside of the node should look similar to this:
+The configuration of the node should look similar to this: